guard/guard-minitest/README.md

 ```

 [Zeus](https://github.com/burke/zeus) is supported, but you must enable it.
 Please note that notifications support is very basic when when using Zeus.
-The zeus client exit status is eavluated, and
+The zeus client exit status is evaluated, and
-a Guard :success or :failed notification is triggered.
+a Guard `:success` or `:failed` notification is triggered.
 It does not include the test results though.

 If you're interested in improving it, please
 [open a new issue](https://github.com/guard/guard-minitest/issues/new).